Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 - class is like a blue print
 - classes Named group of properities and function
 - classes is used combined properties and Methods
+- classes and object are important
+- object oriented programming oriented Pillars are Encaplusation,inheritance,Abstraction,Ploymorphism

 ## Why need Class